open-aac/openaac.org/considerations.md

 initially to cater to a specific user or disability group, which is a perfectly fine starting place, but you should find beta users who can give you feedback based on their personal experience.
-Many groups are reluctant to adopt a new app until it has prove of value, or that it will be around for more than a year or two.
+Many groups are reluctant to adopt a new app until it has proved of value, or that it will be around for more than a year or two.
 The AAC market is much smaller than more mainstream markets, which is why these apps tend to be more expensive.
 They will have